-Coronavirus: Tirumala Tirupati temple’s former chief priest passes away at 73
+Coronavirus: Tirumala Tirupati temple’s former chief priest dies at 73

 Srinivasa Dikshitulu was hospitalised on Thursday after he tested positive for Covid-19.

-The former head priest of Tirumala Tirupati Devasthanam Srinivasa Dikshitulu passed away early on Sunday at Sri Venkateswara Institute of Medical Sciences at Andhra Pradesh’s Tirupati city, The News Minute reported.
+The former head priest of Tirumala Tirupati Devasthanam Srinivasa Dikshitulu died early on Sunday at Sri Venkateswara Institute of Medical Sciences at Andhra Pradesh’s Tirupati city, The News Minute reported.
 Dikshitulu, who was 73 years old, was hospitalised on Thursday after he tested positive for Covid-19.

 YV Subba Reddy, the temple trust’s chairman, offered his condolences to the former chief priest’s family.
 “The former priest has had a history of kidney ailments and was undergoing treatment,” he told the news website.
 “He was not part of the temple operations since his health took a bad turn.”